juanfran/tg-angular/README.md

 Each utility is standalone and can be imported individually into your Angular project.
 Refer to the individual library's README for detailed usage instructions.

 This repository is intended to be a simple collection of useful Angular utilities.

+## Demo

+To test the demo, first run `pnpm install` to install the dependencies, and then run `pnpm start` to launch the application.